watersofoblivion/dataless/README.md

 Architecture
 ===

+The warehouse is designed to capture real-time tracking data and use it to serve three customers: the business as a whole, engineering specifically, and the end customer that generated the data.

 There are three main components to the warehouse: the main pipe, the batch component, and the real-time component.